joysword/524-journal/reading/assigned/Munzner - 2008 - Process and pitfalls in writing information visualization research papers.md

 I only had a vague idea about questions like 'what should a paper include', 'how to make a paper more influential'.
 This paper provided me with a systematic, well-organized classification of infovis papers.
 Each contained detailed explanation and examples.

-Although this paper is about how to write a research paper, but because every paper is a summary, a conclusion, a report of a research project or a part of a research project, this paper is actually a guidance of research itself.
+Although the title indicates this article is about how to write a research paper, but this paper is actually a guidance of research itself, as many pitfalls needs to be taken into consideration at the start of, or in the middle of a research project.

-I believe that there are cases where people did a good research project but did not reflect it very well in their papers, but I believe more that a bad paper comes from a failed research project.

 In summary, to avoid pitfalls in writing research papers, the most important thing to do is to keep these pitfalls in mind and avoid them when conducting research.
 (Maybe except for Final Pitfalls, which are merely for writing papers, rather than for doing research)